Baitos/pogodb/README.md

 Location: Gym Location (by City/Town but could technically be anything)

 Number: The position in your list (this is my 100th gold gym!)
-I will add an option to not include this eventually

 Y/N: Whether or not the gym still exists